University of Queensland Union: Student services

 The UQU operates most of the campus's student eateries, cafes, bookshops in addition to the university bar and cinema.
 These facilities and services are concentrated at the Union Complex at the St Lucia campus.

-The UQU organises the university's orientation week ("O-Week") activities, regular barbecues and free bands, as well as a range of larger events, such as Oktoberfest and, as of 2016, the annual Neon Party (previously the Toga Party from 2009–16).
+The UQU organises the university's orientation week ("O-Week") activities, regular barbecues and free bands, as well as a range of larger events, such as Cultural Fiesta and, as of 2016, the annual Neon Party (previously the Toga Party from 2009–16).
 Recently the UQU introduced a club funding scheme that supports over 200 clubs and societies, including faculty, ethnic, and a variety of social groups; sporting groups, however, fall under the domain of UQ Sport.
 The UQU also provides a free legal service to university students.
 In addition, it also organises the weekly Wednesday markets at the St Lucia campus.

 One of the other roles of the UQU is to see that minority groups on campus are adequately supported.
-To this extent, it provides Queer Spaces and Women's Spaces at St Lucia campus and Gatton campuses, and a Abilities Collective Space at the St Lucia Campus.
-UQU has queer, women's, environment, (dis)abilities and Indigenous collectives to represent their respective interests.
+To this extent, it provides Queer Spaces and Women's Spaces at St Lucia campus and Gatton campuses, and a Disabilities Collective Space at the St Lucia Campus.
+UQU has queer, women's, environment, disabilities and Indigenous collectives to represent their respective interests.
 UQU operates Queer, Women's, Environment, Disabilities, Indigenous, International Student, Postgraduate, and Student Rights departments to work with collectives and students directly on advocacy and wellbeing campaigns.